To view more before and after photos, please visit our "Gallery" page.

 How is a tummy tuck and corset trunkplasty surgery performed?

 A full abdominoplasty is performed under general anesthesia in the hospital, although there is no hospital stay required after surgery.
 Dr. Movagharnia makes an incision across the lower abdomen in the bikini area, below a C-Section or any other scar present.
 The incision is usually from hip to hip.
 The skin is lifted all the way to below the breasts.
 The abdominal muscles are then tightened, and the extra skin in the lower abdomen from the navel to the incision is removed.
 Prior to reaching the navel, an incision is made around it, and the navel is detached from the surrounding skin.
 When the skin is pulled down, the navel will be brought out at a new location with a scar around it.
-In a full tummy tuck, the muscle and fascia tightening are done in the center of the abdomen from the breast bone to the pubic area.
+In a full tummy tuck, the muscle and fascia tightening is done in the center of the abdomen from the breastbone to the pubic area.
 In a mini tummy tuck, this tightening is done from the navel to the pubic area, and only the skin in the lower abdomen from the navel downward is removed.
 Therefore a mini tummy tuck is not for patients who have excessive skin and muscle laxity above their navel.
 There are usually at least two drainage tubes (plastic tubes that are attached to reservoirs at the end to collect blood) placed in the pubic area, and these will be removed when there is no bloody drainage.
 The duration of these drains varies from patient to patient.

 The Corset Trunkoplasty is done entirely under general anesthesia in the supine position.
 There will be a vertical scar in the midline of the abdomen (extending from the xiphoid down to the pubis), the lower chest side-to-side in the folds of the breasts, and a scar from hip to hip.